torvalds/linux/Documentation/bpf/bpf_design_QA.rst

 Q: Does BPF have a stable ABI?
 ------------------------------
-A: YES.
+A: ANAL.
 BPF instructions, arguments to BPF programs, set of helper functions and their arguments, recognized return codes are all part of ABI.
 However there is one specific exception to tracing programs which are using helpers like bpf_probe_read() to walk kernel internal